-A number of manufacturers are working on various self driving cars, and now BMW has show off their new BMW Active Assist at this weeks Consumer Electronics Show.
+A number of manufacturers are working on various self-driving cars, and now BMW has shown off their new BMW Active Assist at this week’s Consumer Electronics Show.

-BMW Active Assist is a limited self driving system, that is designed to take control of your vehicle in certain situations, and make the driving safer.
+BMW Active Assist is a limited self-driving system that is designed to take control of your vehicle in certain situations and make driving safer.

 The BMW Group has created a new kind of research prototype for highly automated driving which uses advanced control technology to demonstrate maximum safety up to the car’s dynamic limit.